 - Seatbelt injuries.
 When a person’s seatbelt is doing its job of keeping a person from hitting the steering wheel or dashboard, the seatbelt can lacerate or bruise the person’s skin, hip, torso, or chest.

 If you were injured in a rear-end collision, you could be off work for an extended period of time while you heal—if you can return to work at all.
 You need an experienced car accident attorney to help you get the compensation you could be entitled to for your lost wages, medical bills, and pain and suffering.
-Call us at 866-299-0558 to schedule a free, no-obligation consultation to learn how we can help you.
+Please feel free to contact us online or call us directly at 866-299-0558 to schedule a free, no-obligation consultation to learn how we can help you.